-Below is a snapshot of a Google Docs FoodOn Pasta and Wine spreadsheet showing a few wines and their related food source grape plants.
+Below is a snapshot of a Google Docs FoodOn Wine spreadsheet showing a few wines and their related food source grape plants.
 This same template can be copied over to other food types for similar data entry and import file creation.
 The first row lists field labels (ROBOT does not pay any attention to them).
 The second row lists special codes that ROBOT parses in order to learn what to do with the respective column’s contents.
 If there is no code for a column cell there, then ROBOT ignores that column.
 Curation notes and some other columns are ignored this way.
-The spreadsheet’s first column, here labeled “Ontology ID“, is reserved for new or existing term ids.
-The “Parent IRI” column is used for placing the given term under a parent class.
-Definitions are quite often derived from Wikipedia, and so a credit link is provided under the “Definition Source” column.
-The “Derives from” column has a search-and-replace template that adds an axiom into the current row’s class definition, in this case connecting any wine with the grape plant it derives from.
+The spreadsheet’s first column, labeled “Ontology ID“, is reserved for new or existing term ids.
+The “parent class” column is used for placing the given term under a parent class.
+Definitions are quite often derived from Wikipedia, and so a credit link is provided under the “definition source” column.
+The “derives from” column has a search-and-replace template that adds an axiom into the current row’s class definition, in this case connecting any wine with the grape plant it derives from.
 Further on, synonym, image and authorship columns exist.
 Image links should point to decently sized images (in the 200px – 500px width and height range).

 A FoodOn curator can save (or cut and paste) this content to a file and then execute the robot program to turn it into an OWL ontology include file ready for incorporation into FoodOn.
 The robot command needs some extra parameters to lookup or transform ids of terms related to the columns of info being transformed into the OWL file.
 The –input parameter is used to bring in .owl entities that are referenced in axioms.
 The –prefix parameter is used to expand abbreviated namespace URLs.
 Assuming this is run in FoodOn’s src/ontology/imports/robot folder, the output file gets written to the parent imports/ directory.
 A FoodOn curator then manually sets up the import in Protege (in Active Ontology tab, Ontology Imports section.)